Madame-Aehm/CAB-Project-1-Spikes/spike1/notes.md

   - selector = element by type
   - .selector = class
   - #selector = id
-  - selector1, selector2 = multiple selectors can be seperated by a comma
+  - selector1, selector2 = multiple selectors can be separated by a comma
   - selector1 > selector2 = all selector2 that are a direct child of a selector1
   - selector1 selector2 = all selector2 nested inside a selector1